OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 - [program.js in Office-Add-in-NodeJS-SSO](https://github.com/OfficeDev/Office-Add-in-NodeJS-SSO/blob/master/Completed/public/program.js)

 > [!NOTE]
 > Besides the suggestions made in this section, an Outlook add-in has an additional way to respond to any 13*nnn* error.
-For details, see [Scenario: Implement single sign-on to your service in an Outlook add-in](https://docs.microsoft.com/outlook/add-ins/implement-sso-in-outlook-add-in) and [AttachmentsDemo Sample Add-in](https://github.com/OfficeDev/outlook-add-in-attachments-demo).
+For details, see [Scenario: Implement single sign-on to your service in an Outlook add-in](/outlook/add-ins/implement-sso-in-outlook-add-in) and [AttachmentsDemo Sample Add-in](https://github.com/OfficeDev/outlook-add-in-attachments-demo).

 ### 13000

-The [getAccessTokenAsync](https://docs.microsoft.com/office/dev/add-ins/develop/sso-in-office-add-ins#sso-api-reference) API is not supported by the add-in or the Office version.
+The [getAccessTokenAsync](/office/dev/add-ins/develop/sso-in-office-add-ins#sso-api-reference) API is not supported by the add-in or the Office version.

 - The version of Office does not support SSO.
-The required version is Office 2016, Version 1710, build 8629.nnnn or later (the Office 365 subscription version, sometimes called “Click to Run”).
+The required version is Office 365 (subscription version of Office), Version 1710, build 8629.nnnn or later.
 You might need to be an Office Insider to get this version.
 For more information, see [Be an Office Insider](https://products.office.com/office-insider?tab=tab-1).
-- The add-in manifest is missing the proper [WebApplicationInfo](https://docs.microsoft.com/office/dev/add-ins/reference/manifest/webapplicationinfo) section.
+- The add-in manifest is missing the proper [WebApplicationInfo](/office/dev/add-ins/reference/manifest/webapplicationinfo) section.

 Your add-in should respond to this error by falling back to an alternate system of user authentication.
-For more information, see [Requirements and Best Practices](https://docs.microsoft.com/office/dev/add-ins/develop/sso-in-office-add-ins#requirements-and-best-practices).
+For more information, see [Requirements and Best Practices](/office/dev/add-ins/develop/sso-in-office-add-ins#requirements-and-best-practices).

 ### 13001

 The user is not signed into Office.
-Your code should recall the `getAccessTokenAsync` method and pass the option `forceAddAccount: true` in the [options](https://docs.microsoft.com/office/dev/add-ins/develop/sso-in-office-add-ins#sso-api-reference) parameter.
+Your code should recall the `getAccessTokenAsync` method and pass the option `forceAddAccount: true` in the [options](/office/dev/add-ins/develop/sso-in-office-add-ins#sso-api-reference) parameter.
 But don't do this more than once.
 The user may have decided not to sign-in.

 This error is never seen in Office Online.
 If the user's cookie expires, Office Online returns error 13006.